-- the statements of financial position as at December 31, 2022 and 2021; - the statements of loss and comprehensive loss for the years then ended; - the statements of changes in shareholders' equity for the years then ended; - the statements of cash flows for the years then ended; and - the notes to the financial statements, including a summary of significant accounting policies.
+- the statements of financial position as at December 31, 2023 and 2022; - the statements of loss and comprehensive loss for the years then ended; - the statements of changes in shareholders' equity for the years then ended; - the statements of cash flows for the years then ended; and - the notes to the financial statements, including a summary of material accounting policy information.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2022 and 2021, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2023 and 2022, and its financial performance and cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS").